kimichiro/starter-kit-github-actions/.github/actions/create-github-release/README.md

 - Create new release with generated release notes.
 - On any failure, delete tag if push previously.

+> [!NOTE] Limitation
+> - This action cannot push a protected tag due to security concerns in [this discussion](https://github.com/orgs/community/discussions/68419).

 ## Usage

 ```yml